ricardopieper/donkey-lang/README.md

 Standard library
 ----------------

 In Horse, the stdlib was being written in Horse, which was cool.
 Maybe I'll do the same here.
-Types like `str` could be implemented using lower-level keywords yet to be desgiend.
+Types like `str` could be implemented using lower-level keywords yet to be designed.

 Struct declarations
 -------------------